 The cylinder is split in a horizontal plane through the axis so as to form a base and cover.
-A complete inspection can, therefore, be made by removing the cover only, and the base need not be disturbed after installation.
+A complete inspection can therefore be made by removing the cover only and the base need not be disturbed after installation.
 This turbine has no bedplate.
+The cylinder is rigidly supported and anchored at the exhaust end by two pads which are either cast integrally with or bolted rigidly to the base.

-The cylinder is supported by four arms (or lugs) which are cast integrally at the top of the base, thus locating the point of support as closely as possible to the horizontal centerline.
-These arms rest on separate pedestals.
-Transverse keys, one attached to the bottom of each arm by a single sleeve type dowel and free to slide in its keyway cut in the pedestal, maintain the correct axial position of the cylinder with respect to the pedestals but allow free expansion in a transverse direction.
-Vertical keys between the cylinder and each pedestal definitely locate the cylinder in a transverse direction but allow free expansion axially and vertically.
-Any tendency of the cylinder to rise off the pedestals is limited by a stud bolt through each arm.
-These bolts are placed inside the sleeve type dowels and are fitted with ample clearance under the nut and around the bolt to allow free move ment of the cylinder arms in response to temperature changes.
+At the inlet end, it is supported by two arms (or lugs) which are cast integrally at the top of the cylinder base, thus locating the point of support as closely as possible to the horizontal centerline.
+These arms rest on the thrust bearing pedestal which is a separate piece, and is free to slide axially on its base.
+Transverse keys, one attached to the bottom of each arm by a single sleeve type dowel and free to slide in its keyway cut in the pedestal, maintain the correct axial position of the cylinder with respect to the pedestal but allow free expansion in a transverse direction.
+A vertical key between the cylinder and the pedestal definitely locates the cylinder in a transverse direction but allows free expansion axially and vertically.
+The pedestal, in turn, is free to slide axially on its base but is held against transverse movement by an axial key, placed on the longitudinal centerline, between it and the base.
+Any tendency to tilt is limited by side gibs which are fitted with ample clearance to allow free movement axially.
+Any tendency of the cylinder to rise off the pedestal is limited by a stud bolt through each arm.
+These bolts are placed inside the sleeve type dowels and are fitted with ample clearance under the nut and around the bolt to allow free movement of the cylinder arms in response to temperature changes.

-Non-Condensing Turbine
+Condensing Turbine